Unprecedented times. Reflections on dealing with an unprecedented crisis.

 As a mother, a HR professional, someone with a large network of family and friends living in all corners of the globe, I am worried.
 I am concerned for my older relatives, I am even concerned for my lovely next door neighbours who are over 70 years old; we have been checking on them.

 However, my faith keeps me going.
 So many thoughts have gone through my mind.
-The situation feels like some sort of Old Testament plaque and at times, I have wondered whether it is God’s way of telling us something, a stark reminder that we are not in control of the universe - He is in control.
+The situation feels like some sort of Old Testament plague and at times, I have wondered whether it is God’s way of telling us something, a stark reminder that we are not in control of the universe - He is in control.

 Working in HR where we are used to having answers to questions based on Employment Legislation, we find ourselves having to use some unprecedented measures to deal with work issues.
 We finally had to bring the human into HR.
 That is a good thing and one of the positives …”Every cloud….”